JonathanBerlemont/Labs/README.md

 # Labs

 The purpose of this project was learning to use the Laravel framework on a realistic scale with a website that has many features.
+The dsign of the public side of the website was given to me so I could focus completely on Laravel and not waste time designing.

 ## Public Side
 On this website, you could see various projects and services provided by the team.